Chevron's Options Frenzy: What You Need to Know

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $130.0 to $152.5 for Chevron over the recent three months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $130.0 to $180.0 for Chevron during the past quarter.

 Volume & Open Interest Development